n-shift/nv/README.md

 ## Configuration

 Feel free to configurate everything!
-Unlike [NvChad](https://github.com/NvChad/NvChad) and [kyoto.nvim](https://github.com/samrath2007/kyoto.nvim) nv provdes only glue for your config.
+Unlike [NvChad](https://github.com/NvChad/NvChad) and [kyoto.nvim](https://github.com/samrath2007/kyoto.nvim) nv provides only glue for your config.
 Make it yourself!

 Please, review every config file.
 If you don't know what exactly this option does - run `:h $option` or if it's in plugin config - visit it's README.md.